 9.3 Slightly inclined orbits

 Satellite service to near omnidirectional antennas permits the satellite operators to take advantage of the fuel savings afforded by relaxed North-South station keeping and allows the satellites to employ slightly inclined orbits.
 This causes the interference arrival angles to terrestrial networks to vary on a daily basis, in effect extending the orbital arc below the static radio horizon for part of the time and increasing the arrival angle (and hence the pfd) of interference of satellites above the horizon for another part of the time.
-A simple mechanism for evaluating this effect is to modify, for calculation purposes, the latitude of the FS station: nominal station latitude, nominal station latitude plus maximum orbit inclination, and nominal station latitude less maximum orbit inclination can be determined (see also Recommendation ITU-R SF.1008 on this subject).
+A simple mechanism for evaluating this effect is to modify, for calculation purposes, the latitude of the FS station: nominal station latitude, nominal station latitude plus maximum orbit inclination, and nominal station latitude less maximum orbit inclination can be determined.

 ...